 The box itself is Sustainable Forestry Initiative (SFI) material.
 Even the ink is environmentally friendly.

-The wording on the package shows their commitment to sustainability.
+The wording on the package shows their commitment to being eco-friendly.

 It points out the packing materials and shares that they cultivate the ingredients in the tea responsibly to not harm the environment.